-Partake in fall festivals like the Danish Days in September in Solvang that celebrates all things Danish.
+Partake in fall festivals like the Danish Days in September in Solvang that celebrate all things Danish.
 In October, stop by the Celebration of Harvest, held over Columbus Day Weekend, where you can sample local wine and food.

 If you’re visiting around mid-October and love a good desert music festival, the four-day Joshua Tree Music Festival is worth checking out.
 You can either purchase one-day passes or buy a ticket for all four days.
 On-site camping is available as well.

-Point Reyes Station is a great small town to stop in to get provisions before heading out to Point Reyes National Seashore.
-This national park is where you can hike trails with sweeping coastal views, admire Alamere Falls, which empties directly into the ocean, and visit landmarks like the the Point Reyes Lighthouse.
+Point Reyes Station is a great town to stop in to get provisions before heading out to Point Reyes National Seashore.
+This national park is where you can hike trails with sweeping coastal views, admire Alamere Falls, which empties directly into the ocean, and visit landmarks like the Point Reyes Lighthouse.